nguyentronganhs/copy/README.md

 *NB : it is the main reason why drag'n'drop between issue statuses hasn't been implemented yet.
 It works well enough to focus on other features.*

 All the kanbans (card-shaped issues) summarize its issue : id, subject, notes and attachments count, assigned person… Things you like to know in a glance.

+## What else does it do?

+### Fine-grained relative prioritisation

+As an agile team member, I hate enum-based priority (urgent, high, normal, low…).
+I need to know what the next thing to do is without ambiguity.
+When two items have *high* priority, which one should I take?

+With relative prioritisation, all I know is that this issue should be done before that one and after this one.
+No two issues can have the exact same priority.
+To achieve that, you sort your kanbans thanks to up and down arrow, or drag'n'drop.
+The top-most kanban is the next thing to do.